The boiler relief valve, what it does, why it leaks, and when to replace it.

-Some times the relief valve or blow off valve will leak, and people assume that it is because the relief valve is defective. sometimes this is true, and if it is leaking you should replace it, but it may just be doing it's job. there are 5 reasons a relief valve leaks.
+Some times the relief valve or blow off valve will leak, and naturally people assume that it is because the relief valve is defective.
+Sometimes this is true, and if it is leaking you should replace it even though it is leaking for other reasons.
+But it may just be doing it's job.There are 5 reasons a relief valve leaks.